Zokrates/ZoKrates/zokrates_book/src/examples/mpc_tutorial.md

 ```

 Using the `-r` flag we pass a path to the directory that contains parameters for various `2^m` circuit depths (`phase1radix2m{0..=m}`).
-These files can be computed from the phase 1 ceremony, or downloaded from [here](https://example.com).
+These files can be computed from the phase 1 ceremony or downloaded from [here](https://example.com).

 ## Making a contribution

-In this example, we will conduct a ceremony which has 3 participants: Alice, Bob and Charlie.
+In this example, we will conduct a ceremony that has 3 participants: Alice, Bob, and Charlie.
-Participants will run the contributions in a sequential order, managed by the coordinator (us).
+Participants will run the contributions in sequential order, managed by the coordinator (us).

 Firstly, our initial `mpc.params` file is given to Alice who runs the following command: